What is the Moody Center for the Arts?

 How much is admission?

 The exhibition spaces are open to the public and free of charge Tuesday through Saturday from 10:00 am to 5:00 pm, and closed Sunday, Monday, and holidays.
-Events and programs at the Moody are open to the public through a ticketed, advance-reservation system.
-For schedule, tickets and pricing, the public may visit moody.rice.edu.
+Most events and programs at the Moody are open to the public and free to attend.
+For information about ticket pricing or registration requirements for specific events, if applicable, please see the Events page.

 How do I get to the Moody?
 Is there parking?

 The Moody Center for the Arts is located on the campus of Rice University, and is best reached by using Campus Entrance 8 at the intersection of University Boulevard and Stockton Street.
-As you enter campus, the building is on the right, just past the Media Center.
+As you enter campus, the building is on the right.

 Does the Moody have a cafe?

-Yes!
-Enjoy a coffee, beverage, or light bite to eat at the Moody Cafe, operated by Salento.
-The Cafe is open during regular public hours; visitors are also invited to use the laptop bar overlooking the Central Gallery (with free wi-fi) during open hours.
+Yes, the Moody has a Café space that is currently closed for renovations.
+Visitors are invited to use the adjacent laptop bar overlooking the Central Gallery (with free wi-fi) or the public patio during open hours.

 Is there a gift shop? / Where can I buy Moody-branded items?

-Although the Moody does not have a gift shop, merchandise is available for sale at the reception desk.
-Current offerings include exhibition catalogues for Thomas Struth’s Nature & Politics, Olafur Eliasson’s Green lights, and Moody t-shirts.
+Although the Moody does not have a gift shop, merchandise is available for sale at the reception desk and online.
+Current offerings include the exhibition catalog for Artists and the Rothko Chapel and the Rice Gallery retrospective, One Thing Well.